kpetersen/kpetersen.github.io/words/_posts/2011-10-22-first-post.markdown

 SO cute, spinning in circles, wagging their tails, begging to go with me...
 They knew I was heading out for a walk.
 Little did they know, this walk would include running.
 I caved and decided to take them along.
 Less than halfway through, Turbo sat down.
 He didn't just slow down.
-He sat down and gave me a look that clearly said, "Woman, if you think we are going to continue this, you've got another think coming.
+He sat down and gave me a look that clearly said, "Woman, if you think we are going to continue this, you've got another thing coming.
 Now, carry me!"
 What choice did I have?
 I picked the little guy up (thankfully Roger was still plugging along), and we turned around to head back home.
 If you've never tried running with a Yorkie tucked under your arm, I suggest you give it a shot some day.
 It's quite an experience.
 Actually, no... don't.
 You'll probably have the same reaction I did, which was, after